Complaints about rental providers and agents

 This information is a guide and should not be used as a substitute for professional legal advice.

-If you think the rental provider (landlord) or real estate agent has acted illegally or unprofessionally, you should consider making an official complaint.
+If you think your landlord (officially called the rental provider) or agent has acted illegally or unprofessionally, you can make an official complaint.

-If the rental provider fails to carry out, or breach, their duties under Victoria’s rental laws, the Residential Tenancies Act 1997, you can give them a ‘notice for breach of duty’.
+If a landlord or agent fails to carry out (breaches) their duties under Victoria’s rental laws, the Residential Tenancies Act 1997, you can give them a ‘notice of breach of duty’.
 This tells them they must:

 - Fix the problem and not commit the same, or similar, breach again, and/or